ivalaginja/exomoons/README.md

 #######################################
 Current instructions to make stuff run:

+CONFIGURATION FILE:

+The main configuration file is config.ini, which holds all of your simulation paramers.
+This file, however, is version controlled, and the paths to local directories will get messed up if you push this file.
+This is why config.ini is supposed to be a TEMPLATE.
+In order to make it work for you, copy config.ini and rename the copy to config_local.ini.
+This new file will override anything present in config.ini.
+Make sure you tell your version control system to ignore config_local.ini.

 --- CREATING DATA (you can skip steps 1-4 if data already exists) ---

 1) Open config.ini or config_local.ini and set your system pathd and system parameters.